locka99/cpp-to-rust-book/src/fixing_problems_in_c_cpp/macros.md

 But the reality is they can still be (ab)used and code often does.
 For example code might insert debug statements or logging which is compiled away in release mode.

-Another common use is on Windows where the type TCHAR compiles to be either char or wchar_t depending on UNICODE being defined or not.
-Along with it go macros like USES_CONVERSION, A2CT, T2CW etc. Code should compile cleanly either way but the reality is usually it doesn't.
+Another common use is on Windows where the type `TCHAR` compiles to be either `char` or `wchar_t` depending on `#define UNICODE` being present or not.
+Along with it go macros like `USES_CONVERSION`, `A2CT`, `T2CW` etc. Code should compile cleanly either way but the reality is usually it doesn't.

 A classic problem would be something like this: